SamarpanKc/Flutter-Dart/Dart Data Types and Variables/Readme.md

 - The name given to the memory location is called variables.
 - A variable has a data type such as number, string (for text), date, and Boolean (for true or false).

-## Q. Which types of values are stored by Variables ?
-> Datatypes

 ### Types of Variables
 There are two types of variables:
 – Local variable
 – Global variable

-**Local variables** are those that are in scope within a specific part of the program (function, procedure, method, or subroutine, depending on the programming language employed).
+**Local variables** are those that are in scope within a a specific part of the program (function, procedure, method, or subroutine, depending on the programming language employed).

 **Global variables** are those that are in scope for the duration of the program execution.
 They can be accessed by any part of the program, and are readwrite for all statements that access them.

+## Q. Which types of values are stored by Variables ?
+> Datatypes